As you read on, you will discover the two most common methods used in the surgical management of knee osteoarthritis, as well as the studies reported.

 Written by Anthony Teoli, MSc, PT

 Osteoarthritis (OA) is a degenerative joint disorder that affects more than 10% of Canadians and approximately 250 million people worldwide.
-OA is a leading cause of pain and physical disability among older adults, with substantial and increasing individual and socioeconomic burden.
-The joints most commonly affected by OA are the knee, hip and hands, with knee OA accounting for approximately 85% of the burden of OA worldwide.
+OA is a leading cause of pain and physical disability among older adults, with a substantial and increasing individual and socioeconomic burden.
+The joints most commonly affected by OA are the knee, hip, and hands, with knee OA accounting for approximately 85% of the burden of OA worldwide.

 Best practice guidelines for the management of knee OA consistently recommend that :